-Tawa Park, a visual feast of hundreds of petroglyphs images ranging from the Archaic, Basket Maker and Ancestral Puebloean periods of time.
+Tawa Park, (Tawaki, Hopi placename) a visual feast of hundreds of petroglyphs images ranging from the Archaic, Basket Maker and Ancestral Puebloean periods of time.

 Hopi Tutuveni is located along the ancient Hopi Salt Trail and records living and extinct Hopi Clan Symbol Petroglyphs.

-Blue Canyon, an ecological wonder of colorful hoodoos and unique landscapes most visited by professional photographers, day and night.
+Blue Canyon, (Talastima, Hopi placename) is an ecological wonder of colorful hoodoos and unique landscapes most visited by professional photographers, day and night.

-Coal Canyon, a natural landscape of pastel colors and canyons carved only as mother nature intended.
-Also a professional photographer’s light play delight throughout the day and night.
+Coal Canyon, (Owaki, Hopi placename) is a natural landscape of pastel colors and canyons carved only as mother nature intended.
+Also a professional photographer’s light play delight from sunrise to sunset.

-All of these eco-sites are a photographer’s dream, both by daylight and nightlight, and photography is permitted with a permit.
+All of these eco-sites are a photographer’s dream.
+Photography is permitted with a permit.
 These areas are on well-traveled roads but inclement weather may require a last minute change of plans.